Bugbear Playable Race Guide for D&D 5e 2014

 Most bards will get little from being a Bugbear too, despite their high dexterity allowing them to add more to their initiative.
 Unfortunately, most bards only get 1 attack and stay away from melee range making Long-Limbed a little redundant.
 The exception here is college of swords and college of valor which do get an extra attack (dual wielding will give them 3 attacks) so some bards do fair better than others.

-Sorcerors, Wizards and Warlocks will get little out of Long-Limbed and may get less from Surprise Attack than other classes however, a sorceror does have Quickened Spell so can cast an extra cantrip to get more out of your Surprise Attack.
+Sorcerers and Wizards will get little out of Long-Limbed and may get less from Surprise Attack than other classes however, a sorcerer does have Quickened Spell so can cast an extra cantrip to get more out of your Surprise Attack.